hazelgrove/hazelnut-polymorphism-agda/README.md

 - [typed-elaboration.agda](typed-elaboration.agda)
 - [type-assignment-unicity.agda](type-assignment-unicity.agda)

-The proofs of each part of Theorem 1 can be found in:
+The proofs of each part of Theorem 1 (Type Safety) can be found in:

 - [preservation.agda](preservation.agda)
 - [progress.agda](progress.agda)